airpair/a-week-with-a-rails-security-strategy/post.md

 **Tl;dr:** In summary, it’s a set of mini habits for every workday to achieve a little progress in all the different aspects of security.
 Of course you can swap the days and do a different habit on Monday.
 Or you can add your own procedure to it.

-PS: If you’d like, I’ve prepared a **5-page guide** for each day for you to follow.
-Click the link in the pinned tweet in my Twitter profile to get it.
+PS: If you’d like, I’ve prepared a free [**5-page guide**](http://bauland42.com/welcome-readers) for each day for you to follow.
+Click the link in the pinned tweet in my Twitter profile [or here](http://bauland42.com/welcome-readers/) to get it.